-All Hands provides homeland security and emergency management, project management, technical assistance, planning, training and exercises to local, state, federal, and foreign government agencies, business and industry, and emergency response organizations.
-All Hands principals have played a major role in the development and dissemination of new and innovative homeland security planning and training programs through out the USA and European communities on all phases of community and industrial emergency management, disaster response planning, and search and rescue.
+All Hands provides homeland security and emergency management consulting, project management, technical assistance, planning, training and exercises to local, state, federal, and foreign government agencies, business and industry, and emergency response organizations.
+All Hands principals have played a major role in the development and dissemination of new and innovative homeland security planning and training programs through out the USA and globally on all phases of community and industrial emergency management, disaster response planning, and search and rescue.

 We believe that a homeland defense or terrorism preparedness program should be inclusive to the jurisdiction’s All-Hazards Comprehensive Emergency Management Program rather than developed as a separate program.
 A Comprehensive Emergency Management Program (CEMP), the supporting plan, and the Emergency Operations Center (EOC) serve as the basis for homeland security, defense, and terrorism preparedness.

 Our THIRA process closely follows FEMA’s Comprehensive Preparedness Guide (CPG) 201, Second Edition which was released in August 2013.
 In addition, we use the identified threats and hazards in setting capability targets for each core capability identified in the National Preparedness Goal as required in Presidential Policy Directive (PPD) 8: National Preparedness.
 These core capabilities are typically assessed using the State Preparedness Report (SPR) assessment tool.

 All Hands Consulting is a national leader in conducting THIRAs having completed eight THIRAs for Urban Area Security Initiative (UASI) cities and for other local emergency management programs nationally.
 All Hands was the first in the nation to conduct a THIRA and the THIRA we did in 2012 for Baltimore was noted as an exemplar by FEMA for others to follow.